saurabh0719/py-rules-engine/README.md

 - **Rule Evaluation**: It provides a rule engine for evaluating rules in a given context.

-- **Pure Python**: It is written in pure Python, making it easy to install and use without any dependency.
+- **0 dependencies**: It is written in pure Python, making it easy to install and use without any dependency.

 <span id="contents"></span>